Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

-Sun Belt opponents meet when the Louisiana Ragin' Cajuns (2-1, 0-0 Sun Belt) visit the Georgia Southern Eagles (1-2, 0-0 Sun Belt) on Saturday, September 25, 2021 at Allen E. Paulson Stadium.
-Louisiana is favored by 13.5 points.
-The total has been set at 52.5 points for this matchup.
+The Georgia Southern Eagles (1-2, 0-0 Sun Belt) are two-touchdown underdogs in a home Sun Belt matchup with the Louisiana Ragin' Cajuns (2-1, 0-0 Sun Belt) on Saturday, September 25, 2021 at Allen E. Paulson Stadium.
+The total is 53.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.